Herons of Texas

 Least Bittern and Yellow-crowned Night-Heron

 While Texas is renowned for its diverse heron species, two lesser-known members of this majestic bird family deserve our attention: the Least Bittern and the Yellow-crowned Night-Heron.
-These herons, although less commonly seen in Texas, possess unique characteristics and play an important role as colonial waterbirds in the state’s ecosystem.
+Although less commonly seen in Texas, these herons possess unique characteristics and play an important role as colonial waterbirds in the state’s ecosystem.

 8. Least Bittern: The Master of Camouflage